Behaviour & Discipline

 Procedure For Concerns

-If students at any time feel unjustly treated by any person, they should see a Deputy Head of College or the Head of College.
+If Members at any time feel unjustly treated by any person, they should see the Head of College or Deputy Heads of College.
 If they would like someone to speak on their behalf or have a support person, they should contact their floor's College Leader.

 If Members feel unjustly treated by the Head of College, they should write to the President of the College Council.